 There are many benefits to joining a fraternity or sorority at the University of Kentucky.
 Fraternity men and sorority women have the opportunity to be connected as a part both a local chapter and an inter/national organization.
 Sororities and fraternities give students many opportunities build their leadership skills and to take on leadership roles within the chapter and the governing councils.
 Additionally, the supportive network of peers on campus helps boost academic performance, connection to the campus community, and provide opportunities for community service.

 What types of Fraternities and Sororities are at UK?

 The University of Kentucky has a wide variety of fraternities and sororities on campus.
-Fraternity & Sorority Life recognizes the following governing boards: Interfraternity Council (IFC), National Pan-Hellenic Council (NPHC), Panhellenic Council (PC), and the United Greek Council (UGC).
-These governing boards work with the 51 active chapters to coordinate recruitment, educational and community service programs, and facilitate communication between groups.
+Fraternity & Sorority Life recognizes the following governing boards: Interfraternity Council (IFC), National Pan-Hellenic Council (NPHC), Panhellenic Council (Panhellenic), and the United Greek Council (UGC).
+These governing boards work with the 50 active chapters to coordinate recruitment, educational and community service programs, and facilitate communication between groups.
 Within these councils we have groups with special interests such as agriculture and engineering as well as culturally based organizations.
 More information about our chapters can be found here.

 What is recruitment?

 Recruitment is the time when fraternities and sororities seek and recruit new members.
 Each council or individual organization may conduct recruitment.
 During this period, interested students have the opportunity to visit organizations and see what each has to offer.

 Membership intake is the new member orientation and initiation program used by chapters of the National Pan-Hellenic Council.
 This process is organized by each chapter individually, but includes selection of candidates, education about the organization, and ends with initiation and full membership in the organization.